Dubuque woman accused of stealing $17,000, 2 vehicles from impaired grandfather

 A Dubuque woman is accused of stealing more than $17,000 and two vehicles from her cognitively impaired grandfather.

-Court documents state that Stephanie Toth became the caretaker for her grandfather Leslie J. Toth, 81, of 2450 Anamosa Drive, and became his power of attorney in October.
-Leslie Toth had been diagnosed in July as having some "severe" cognitive impairments.
+Court documents state that she became the caretaker for her grandfather Leslie J. Toth, 81, of 2450 Anamosa Drive, in the fall and became his power of attorney in October.
+Leslie Toth had been diagnosed in July as having some “severe” cognitive impairments.

 Documents state that Stephanie Toth used her role to access her grandfather’s checking account.
-These included nine withdrawals in the amount of $2,950; 50 checks to herself in the amount of $7,515; five checks to cover her personal debts in the amount of $1,074; 22 electronic checks to local merchants in the amount of $697; and 16 withdrawals from a savings account in the amount of $5,272.
+There were nine withdrawals totaling $2,950; 50 checks to herself totaling $7,515; five checks to cover her personal debts totaling $1,074; 22 electronic checks to local merchants in the amount of $697.
+There also were 16 withdrawals from his savings account for $5,272.

 Dubuque County Treasurer’s Office records indicate that Stephanie Toth transferred the title and registration of her grandfather’s vehicle to herself on Feb.
-11. The title application notes that the purchase price was “zero” dollars and that the Honda was a “gift from grandfather.”
-The Kelley Blue Book estimated value of the vehicle was $4,108 to $5,553.
+11. The title application notes that the purchase price was “zero” and that it was a “gift from grandfather.”
+The estimated value of the vehicle was at least $4,100.

 She admitted to taking possession of her grandfather’s car without paying for it and also said she sold his van for $500 “to an unknown woman from Wisconsin,” according to documents.